m-mdy-m/Redis-Playground/GettingStarted/debug-command.md

   ```
 * **Impact:** High impact.
 Causes server crash and potential data loss.
 Use only for testing purposes in a controlled environment.

-**General Considerations:**

-* While `DEBUG` commands can be valuable tools, use them judiciously in production environments to avoid impacting server performance or stability.
-* Consider alternative profiling or monitoring tools for more in-depth performance analysis without directly interfering with server operations.
-* Regularly consult the official Redis documentation for the latest information on available `DEBUG` subcommands and their usage patterns.

 **6. `DEBUG RANDOMKEY`**

 * **Function:** Selects a random key from the Redis database.